bcssov/IronyModManager/index.md

 - Portable version: Extract the **osx.rar** file to a location you want Irony installed to.
 Open Terminal.app and cd to the directory you installed to.
 Run ```chmod +x IronyModManager```.
 That will allow you to execute the app.
 Then you can either start the app in Terminal.app with the command ```./IronyModManger``` (the ./ are important!) or double-click the file in Finder.

 ##### Linux
-- Portable version: Extract the **linux.rar** file somewhere that you'd like to have Irony installed.
+- Portable version: Extract the **linux.zip** file somewhere that you'd like to have Irony installed.
 Navigate to the folder where you extracted Irony and run the ```chmod +x IronyModManager``` command.
 That will allow you to execute the app.
 Finally you can run the app using the ```./IronyModManager``` command.